-MySQL Table Checksum 1.1.0 adds many improvements, but the most important is a new way to ensure slaves have the same data as their master.
-Instead of checksumming the slave and the master, it can now insert the checksum results directly on the master via an INSERT..
+MySQL Table Checksum 1.1.0 adds many improvements, but the most important is a new way to ensure replicas have the same data as their master.
+Instead of checksumming the replica and the master, it can now insert the checksum results directly on the master via an INSERT..
 SELECT statement.
-This statement will replicate to the slave, where a simple query can find tables that differ from the master.
+This statement will replicate to the replica, where a simple query can find tables that differ from the master.
 This makes a consistent, lock-free checksum trivially easy.

 There are also many other feature improvements and bug fixes, compatibility with MySQL 3.23.2 through 6.0-alpha, and I’ve finally gotten the documentation finished to my satisfaction.
 Plus I wrote a test suite.